pola-rs/r-polars/README.md

 Minipolars is an unofficial porting of polars (pola-rs) in to an R package.
 I aim to finish the project in 2022.

+ - update 4th November 2022: [Latest documentation shows half (125) of all expression functions are now ported](https://sorhawell.github.io/reference/index.html#expr).
+Automatic binary release for Mac and Linux.
+Windows still pending.
+It is now very easy to install minipolars from binary.
+See install section.

  - update: 5th October 2022 Currently ~20% of features have been translated.
 To make polars call R multi-threaded was a really hard nut to crack as R has no Global-interpreter-lock feature.
 My solution is to have a main thread in charge of R calls, and any abitrary polars child threads can request to have R user functions executed.
 Implemented with flume mpsc channels.
 No serious obstacles left known to me.
 Just a a lot of writing.
 Priliminary perfomance benchmarking promise minipolars is going to perform just as fast pypolars.